LLNL/units/README.md

 -   [unitscpp](http://code.google.com/p/unitscpp/) - A lightweight C++ library for physical calculation with units.

 -   [mpusz/units](https://github.com/mpusz/units) -A compile-time enabled Modern C++ library that provides compile-time dimensional analysis and unit/quantity manipulation.

+-   [bernedom/SI](https://github.com/bernedom/SI) - A header only C++ library that provides type safety and user defined literals for handling physical values defined in the International System of Units)

 These libraries will work well if the number of units being dealt with is known at compile time.
 Many also produce zero overhead operations and checking.
 Therefore in situations where this is possible other libraries are a preferred alternative.